 Families of color, in particular African American adoptive parents, are underserved in adoption.
 Pact works to make adoption ethical and accessible by ensuring that Placement Services are available to all qualified parents, including low- and middle-income families.

-African American pre-adopters and interracial couples usually wait just six months.“After a year of preparing to adopt, someone told us about Pact.
+African American and interracial couples are needed families.“After a year of preparing to adopt, someone told us about Pact.
 We were uncertain about working with an organization that wasn’t local.
 But we were there for our daughter’s birth just a few months later.
 Our son came to us a few years later.
 We really believe in this organization.”